tylambe/scopes-workshop/README.md

 ## Textbook

-No textbook is required for this course.
+No textbook is required for this workshop.
 All materials are included in this GitHub repo.

 ## Technical requirements